 The end of the paragraph is more promising but likewise doesn’t seem to have been properly thought through.

-But if it is accepted, as it seems to be by the likes of Ms Arnott, that medicinal nicotine can legitimately be used as an indefinite treatment for cigarette-induced nicotine addiction, then we shall have the situation where doctors – presumably the burden will fall on GPs, who already have more than enough to do – will have to take on the new task of treating nicotine addicts, that is, smokers, who will likely flock to them for prescriptions for cigarette replacement therapy.
+Nonetheless, if it is accepted, as it seems to be by the likes of Ms Arnott, that medicinal nicotine can legitimately be used as an indefinite treatment for cigarette-induced nicotine addiction, then we shall have the situation where doctors—presumably the burden will fall on GPs who already have more than enough to do—will have to take on the additional task of treating nicotine addicts, that is, smokers, who will likely flock to them for prescriptions for cigarette replacement therapy.

 This defeatist and muddled thinking over using e-cigarettes to stop smoking is all too widespread.
 Even as far away as India, where a number of states have banned e-cigarettes, The Indian Express (3 September 2017), quotes unnamed experts as saying: ‘E-cigarette ban wipes out less harmful alternative for smokers.’